 The sub-lingual tablets should be taken exactly as prescribed.
 Doing otherwise could lead to dependence and addiction.
 Suboxone is considered a Schedule III narcotic in the U.S. This federal classification is based on factors including its potential to be habit-forming and its acceptable medical use.
 A physical Suboxone addiction is characterized by the onset of withdrawal symptoms once use is abruptly stopped or tapered.

 The withdrawal associated with the drug is considered to be moderate.
 Withdrawal symptoms have also been reported in infants of pregnant women who were on Suboxone therapy during pregnancy.
 It is only recommended for pregnant women if a doctor determines the benefits outweigh the risks.

 Suboxone Withdrawal Warnings and Commonly Reported Symptoms

-Misusing Suboxone can produce addiction, overdose and severe withdrawal symptoms.
+Misusing the drug can produce addiction, overdose and severe Suboxone withdrawal symptoms.
 This includes injecting or shooting up the drug.
 Patients taking this drug should follow their doctors’ advice on how and when to take it.
 Consuming Suboxone soon after using opiates including heroin, methadone and morphine can trigger withdrawal.
 Opiate withdrawal symptoms include drug cravings, insomnia, mood changes, diarrhea, vomiting, nausea, muscle and bone pain, irritability, chills, sweating and shakiness.
 Suboxone can be useful in the management of drug cravings and withdrawal symptoms from other opiates but can also require patients to undergo a second detox.

 According to Reckitt Benckiser Pharmaceuticals Inc., manufacturer of Suboxone, additional warnings and precautions include: